 Additionally, there’s a dedicated preset for each video resolution and frame rate.

-If you are using a different action camera, like I did in this video, don’t worry about it.
+If you are using a different action camera, as I did in this video, don’t worry about it.
 You can still remove the fisheye effect.

 Select the preset which matches your camera and settings, or the one which is closest to your settings.

-Drop in over your video and then go the Effect Control tab.
+Drop in over your video and then go to the Effect Control tab.

 There are other free and paid video editing programs that will allow you to remove the fisheye effect too.
 After Effects has an effect called Optics Compensation and Filmora also has an Action Cam Tool which comes with a Lens Correction option.

 Before we part ways, here is something you already know yet worth repeating – the fisheye lens comes with benefits and drawbacks.
 Here is a quick look at some of the pros and cons of the fisheye lens in GoPro.

 Super wide-angle shots: Fisheye lens allows you to cover everything or as much as possible in the shot.